jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_2.rst

 ----

-* system works, if the inputs are
+* the system works, if the inputs are

-  - is main system running?
+  - is the main system running?
-  - is backup system running?
+  - is the backup system running?

   ================  ==================  ==================
   is main running?  is backup running?  is system working?